If a patient has an ingrowing toenail or fungal infection one option for treatment is to remove part or all of the nail under local anaesthetic.

 It is advisable that you rest with your foot/feet elevated for a few hours after the operation.
 You should be able to return to work the following day, dependant of course on the type of work you do.
 Elevation of the foot and reduced pressure on the toe is essential as much as possible to aid healing.

-If there are any worries or complications you may telephone us and we will either advise you over the telephone, or give you an appointment to return as soon as possible.
+If there are any worries or complications, you may telephone us and we will either advise you over the telephone or online video consultation or give you an appointment to return as soon as possible.